2joocy/Blockchain/README.md

 # Block Chain - Bingo Bois
+## By: Chris Rosendorf, Viktor Kim Christiansen, Christian Engelberth Olsen, Zaeem Shafiq og William Pfaffe

 ## Documentation
 Each node has a set of connections that it keeps, of all it’s clients.
 Those clients are being sent information, and when being sent to, uses a controller to decide whichever action it should take with the given connection.